curieo-org/data-digger/pubmed/data-digger-etl/README.md

 ### USPTO
 Data from [https://bulkdata.uspto.gov/](https://bulkdata.uspto.gov/).

-# Data Feed
+# Data Storage
-Into Elastic - currently.
+Into Elastic and PostgreSQL currently.

+## Elastic Storage
+You can set up elastic storage remotely or locally.

+## PostgreSQL